 This issue was opened initially due to inconsistencies with the fonts in the project.
 The issue clearly states the problem and provides a solution.
 This was picked up by a brand new contributor.

 This is work I could have done in about 10 mins, but I chose instead to leave for a new issue for a new contributor.
-The second contribution was completed by a new contributor that continued contributing throughout the summer and was brought on later as a full-time engineer at OpenSauced.
+The second contribution was completed by a new contributor who continued contributing throughout the summer and later became a full-time engineer at OpenSauced.
 The good first issue was a stepping stone to learning the project and becoming a consistent contributor.

-If you are interested in finding projects or tracking your own, consider checking out OpenSauced.
-And of course, if you are looking for new contributors to your project do not hesitate to reach out on our discord.
+If you want to find projects or track your own, consider checking out OpenSauced.
+And, of course, if you are looking for new contributors to your project, do not hesitate to reach out on our discord.